 Open your Bible to James chapter 1, we are going to be looking at verses 13 through 18, James 1:13 through 18, if we do not cover all the ground tonight, we’ll probably cover the remaining part next Sunday night when we will also be having a praise time and we’ll somehow fit it all together for a wonderful evening, should the Lord lead us to carry on a little longer.
-Look your bible as I read to you verses 13 through 18.
+Look at your Bible as I read to you verses 13 through 18.
 “Let no man say, when he is tempted, I am tempted by God.
 For God cannot be tempted with evil, neither tempteth he anyone.
 But everyone is tempted when he is drawn away of his own lust and enticed.
 Then when lust hath conceived it bringeth forth sin and sin when it is complete bringeth forth death.
 Do not err by beloved brethren, or do not be deceived, every good and every perfect gift is from above and is coming down from the father of lights, with whom is no variation neither shifting shadow.
 Of his own will begot he us with the word of truth that we should be a kind of first fruits of his creatures.”
 As we approach this text, let me have you look at verse 14, it begins with these words, but every man is temped.
 All of us can give testimony to the truthfulness of that statement.
 Everyone is tempted.
 Temptation is the common experience of every human being.
 Non-Christian or Christian.
 Paul says in 1 Corinthians 10 that temptations are common to man.
 One ancient writer said that even when we are saved, we must remember that our baptism did not drown our flesh.
 Temptation is common to every man.
 Every man is tempted.
 We all then face the battle of temptation and how we deal with it is a mark of the genuineness of our faith or the lack of truth saving faith.
 Just as how we face trials and respond to them in verses 2-12 was seen as a test of genuine faith so how we deal with temptation is also a test of genuine faith.

 It is normal for unredeemed people not to accept the blame for their own sinfulness.
 When they are tempted and fall into sin, it is typical for them to put the blame somewhere else.
 Children come into the world refusing to take responsibility for their behavior.
 The first time you reprimand your little child for something, their initial reaction knee jerk response is to say, I didn’t do it.
 It wasn’t my fault, but you don’t understand, accepting the full responsibility for weakness and temptation is not something that men do very well.
 Children shirk the guilt for their own wrong and they grow up to be adults who do pretty much the very same thing.
 In this passage, James is saying, how you respond to temptation and where you put the blame is another indicator of the genuineness of your saving faith or the lack of it.
 Now, in a sense the change from verses 12 to 13 is a quick change for James.
 He had been talking about trials.
-He had been using the same verb peirazō the same noun peirasmos meaning trials or tribulations.
+He had been using the same verb peiraz the same noun peirasmos meaning trials or tribulations.
 He had been using that very word to talk about trials that the lord allows to come into our life to make us strong.

 And he has just said that the person who endures those trials is blessed.
 Those trials, we learned are outward circumstances, which test our faith and produce spiritual growth.
 But those trials can also become temptations.
 And rather than being a means to spiritual growth can become a source of solicitation to evil.
 Every difficult thing that comes into my life either strengthens me because I obey God and stay confident in his care and trusting his power and so I grow or I am tempted to doubt God, deny his word, disobey, do what is expedient and thus, I have fallen to the solicitation to do evil.
 The same word that means an enticement to evil is also used to speak of a trial.
 The difference is how you respond to it.
 If you respond to a trial with obedience, then you find it a means of spiritual growth.
 If you respond to a trial with disobedience, it has turned to a temptation and you have fallen prey to it.
 Every trial has the potential to become a temptation depending on our response.
 So, James makes this shift from trials, which lead to growth and blessing to temptations, which lead to sin and death.
 Every circumstance of life that we face then, provides us with a decision.
 In fact, it requires a decision.
 Will I preserve?
 Will I move ahead in faith in God by obedience to his word or will I listen to the voice that suggests the easy way out is disobedience and fall into sin.

 Now, if I fall into sin, whose fault is it?
 Is it God’s fault who brings the trials or allows them?
 Is it the fault of my circumstances?
 Is it the fault of my being created by God the way I am and I can’t help it?
 Whose fault is it?
 If God brings the trials, then is he responsible when they become temptations?
 This issue of who is to blame in temptation for sin is the heart of this passage and it is an essential thing because it really is something as old as sin.
-Turn in your bible to Genesis chapter 3.
+Turn in your Bible to Genesis chapter 3.
 Genesis chapter 3, as we approach verse 11, Adam and Eve have already fallen into sin and they are confronted by God.
 And God speaks to Adam in verse 9 and says, where are you?
 And says, I heard your voice in the garden, I was afraid because I was naked and I hid myself.
 He never did that before, but he had participated in sin and he was afraid of facing an infinitely holy deity, so he was hiding.
 And God said to him in verse 11, who told you that you were naked?
 All of a sudden, you had a self-consciousness that you never had before.
 Have you eaten of the tree whereof I commanded you that you should not eat?